15 July 2025

 Find out asset-based valuation in real-time with fairvalue1!

-This method is easiest and commonly used for publicly traded companies to do valuation of their company.
+Market Capitalization method is easiest and commonly used for publicly traded companies to do valuation of company.
 Here is a company’s total value calculated by multiplying the current stock price by the total number of outstanding shares.

 Formula: